-For over eighteen years The Butterfly Tree has transformed the lives of thousands of orphans and vulnerable children.
+For over nineteen years The Butterfly Tree has transformed the lives of thousands of orphans and vulnerable children.
 After receiving a sound education many youths have gone to college or university, or sought employment, while some are now key members of The Butterfly Tree NGO.

 The Butterfly Tree is a non-political, non-government organization.
 We promote equality.
 We do not discriminate against people on grounds of sex, race, disability or religion.
-From its concept the charity’s philosophy is to ensure that all donor funds go directly into the grass root projects – no personal fees or administration fees are deducted.
+From its concept the charity’s philosophy is to ensure that all donor funds go directly into the grass root projects – no personal or administration fees are deducted.
 All members both in the UK and Zambia are volunteers.

 Charity Founding